 - Availability of stock analysis tools – You should also assess what research tools the platform provides.
 At a minimum, this should include fundamental analysis on certain stocks, and technical indicators for those of you that like reading charts.

 - Customer service and support – A fully-fledged customer support department is crucial in the online stock space.
 Stick with platforms that offer 24/7 customer service across multiple channels.
 This should include telephone support, email, and live chat.

-Ultimately, you need to ensure that the broker is in receipt of the required regulatory licenses, and that it does not have any hidden fees.
-Moreover, it’s also important that the broker puts the customer experience at the heart of everything, and that trades are executed in good faith.
+Ultimately, you need to ensure that the broker is in receipt of the required regulatory licenses and that it does not have any hidden fees.
+Moreover, it’s also important that the broker puts the customer experience at the heart of everything, and that trades are executed in good faith. eToro does just that.

-A stock broker platform is an online trading arena that allows you to buy and sell shares at the click of a button.
-Everything at an online broker is automated via cutting-edge technologies, so there is no longer a requirement to speak with somebody over to phone to trade!
+A stockbroker platform is an online trading arena that allows you to buy and sell shares at the click of a button.
+Everything at an online broker is automated via cutting-edge technologies, so there is no longer a requirement to speak with somebody over to the phone to trade!